vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-VcenterPasswordExpiration.md

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to vCenter Server
-- Retrives the global password expiration policy for a vCenter Server instance based on the workload domain
+- Retrieves the global password expiration policy for a vCenter Server instance based on the workload domain

 ## Examples